jon429r/Dont-Fall-Game/README.md

 ## Getting Started

 1. Clone the GitHub repository.
-2. Install the prerequisites by running the `install_prerequisites.py` script (still in development).
+2. Install the prerequisites by running the `install_prerequisites.py` script.
 3. Run the server using the command `python3 server.py`.
 4. Run the client using the command `python3 client.py`.